MatZar01/IC_SHM_P2/README.md

 Python version 3.8.10 was used, but different versions will also probably work fine (but we didn't check them).

+Also please note, that strings containing paths to folders in our Python scripts may need to be changed in order to run properly on your system (we did all the work on Linux machine, so check your backslash).

 ## Directory structure

 To use the solution we propose, a certain directory structure should be maintained, that is also consistent with out repository structure.
 The structure of the project with the names of the scripts is presented in the figure below: